This post refers to the first season of ‘The Crown.’ Here is a look at classical music in Season Two.

-The series also contains some moments of pre-existing classical music.
-Handel’s coronation anthem Zadok the Priest naturally makes an appearance, in the coronation of Queen Elizabeth II, as does a bit of Offenbach’s Orpheus in the Underworld, in an Episode Six party scene.
+The series also contains some moments of preexisting classical music.
+Handel’s coronation anthem Zadok the Priest naturally makes an appearance, in the coronation scene for Queen Elizabeth II, as does a bit of Offenbach’s Orpheus in the Underworld, in an Episode Six party scene.
 And two climactic moments involve Austro-German composers rather than the English favorites of the monarchy (perhaps appropriate given the German heritage of the House of Windsor?).

 In Episode Three, against the backdrop of King George’s funeral and ensuing family strife, the Queen and Prince Philip attend a performance of Wagner’s Tristan und Isolde at the Royal Opera House.
 The opera – about a king’s daughter (Isolde), who is caught between wifely and regal duties – provides some foreshadowing in the episode.
 As Elizabeth and Philip attempt to enjoy a night out together in the royal box, Wagner’s Liebestod (Love-Death) swells up; an ominous shadow falls over the new Queen’s face.